Skip to main content

 Law 96-112 on the Enterprise Accounting System outlines the conceptual framework for accounting.
 It establishes the Conseil National de la Comptabilité (CNC) as an advisory body to the Ministry of Finance, with responsibility for setting accounting standards.

-In 2018 the CNC decided to adopt IFRS for public interest entities—listed companies, banks, insurance and reinsurance firms and public offering financial institutions—by January 1, 2021, which was extended to 2023.
-CNC plans to also adopt IFRS for all other companies by 2025.
+In 2018, the CNC approved a phased plan to adopt IFRS.
+According to the plan, IFRS would apply to public interest entities, including listed companies, banks, insurance and reinsurance companies, and public offering financial institutions, by January 1, 2021.
+This timeline was subsequently extended to 2023.
+CNC has also announced its intent to expand IFRS adoption to all other companies by 2025.

 Auditing Framework